foreverPika/SODD/out/artifacts/README.md

 ## Introduction

-This directory provides four JAR files for executing the SODD algorithm on different datasets, including both single-threaded and multi-threaded versions.
+This directory provides four JAR files for executing the SODD algorithm on different datasets.
 Below is a concise introduction to each JAR file, along with their usage instructions.

 ## Requirements